DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 content available on iTunes, Netflix, YouTube or Spotify varies from one country to the next and in some cases is not available at all.
-To avoid violations of the Internet’s integrity an increasing number of individuals use technique similar to those of the Chinese and Iranian Intranet users in order to gain access to Facebook or Twitter.
+To avoid violations of the Internet’s integrity an increasing number of individuals use techniques similar to those of the Chinese and Iranian Intranet users in order to gain access to Facebook or Twitter.

 Freedom of expression has come increasingly under threat.
 Anonymity is becoming impossible in many countries and immense machineries of surveillance allow authoritarian regimes to identify and eliminate opponents.
-Mass media is also coming under increasing pressure; despite the fact that access to confidential documents is far easier.
+Mass media is also coming under increasing pressure, despite the fact that access to confidential documents is far easier.
 WikiLeaks is a great example of the precarious nature of confidentiality on the Internet and the coercive environment we find ourselves in when trying to question it.
-Journalists working for the Washington Post and the Guardian have already expressed concerns about being urged not to publish too extensively on certain issues, notably surveillance.
+Journalists working for *The Washington Post* and *The Guardian* have already expressed concerns about being urged not to publish too extensively on certain issues, notably surveillance.
 Companies like Lavabit, an email service offering advanced security to its subscribers, including Snowden, had to close down when they were